 - 1. The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - 2.
-The % of investments that comply with the business activity-based exclusions. - 3.
+The % of investments that comply with the business activity -based exclusions. - 3.
 The % of holdings voted. - 4.
-The % of investments that satisfactorily meet the social criteria embedded in the Investment Manager's proprietary research framework.
+The Fund's WACI is lower than the Index.